horseyhorsey/PinGod.VP.Examples/src/DropTargets/DropTargetsGodot/readme.md

 - Choose `User Interface` for the node
 - Rename the control in the `Scene` tree to `DropTargetsMode`
 - Click the `Attach Node Script` button, select language C# and the path should be auto set to where your scene is at `modes/custom/DropTargetsMode.cs`
 - This will create a new script file.
-Highly recommended to setup `VSCode` or `Visual Studio` for scripting
+Highly recommended to setup `VSCode` or `Visual Studio` for scripting or any other edito that can do C# rather using godot script editor.

 ### Adjusting Script